Reducing sequential change detection to sequential estimation: Deferred proofs from Section

 where $\{\lambda_t(s): t \geq 1, s \in [0,1]\}$ are predictable bets, taking values in $[-1/(1-s), 1/s]$.
 For certain betting strategies, such as the \emph{mixture method}~\citep[\S~4.3]{hazan2016introduction}, the \emph{regret} is logarithmic for all $s$.
 In particular, this implies that

+Note that this idea of using the mixture method with known regret guarantees, for the specific context of betting CS was first considered by~\citet{orabona2021tight}.
 We now present the details of the proof of~\Cref{prop:bounded-mean}.
 First we show that under the condition that $T \geq 64\log(64/\Delta^2\alpha)/\Delta^2$, the analysis of the first setting~(i.e., with unknown $\Theta_0$) can be reduced to the second case~(with known $\Theta_0$).
 Then, we present the details of the proof of the second setting.

 \paragraph{Proof of~(\ref{eq:bounded-mean-1}).} Using the fact that $\log(1+x) \geq x - x^2/2$, we can further lower bound $\log W_n(s)$ with

 By setting the value of $\lambda$ to $\frac{1}{n}\sum_{t=1}^n X_t-m$, and on simplifying, we can show that the betting CS after $n$ observation satisfies $|C^{(1)}_n| \leq 4 \sqrt{\log(n/\alpha) /n}$.
 This implies that for $T \geq 64 \log(64/\Delta^2 \alpha)/\Delta^2$, the width of the CS starting at time $1$ must be smaller than $\Delta/2 = |\theta_1-\theta_0|/2$.
 If the event $\mc{E} = \{ \theta_0 \in C^{(1)}_T \}$ happens~(recall that this is a probability $1-\alpha$ event), then we know that $\theta_0 \in \widetilde{\Theta}_0 \defined \{\theta: |\theta-\theta_0|\leq \Delta/2\}$.
 This set $\widetilde{\Theta}_0$ plays the role of the known pre-change parameter class in the analysis.
 Hence the rest of the proof to obtain the upper bound stated in~\eqref{eq:bounded-mean-1} proceeds exactly as in the case when the pre-change distribution class is known, and we present the details for the latter case next.